GSS-Cogs/csvw-example/README.md

 ```
 The above snippet shows a csvw entry holding metadata for two csv files.
 You'll notice the `tableSchema` field is just pointing to another schema (the same schema for both in fact).
 This is common practice where mutiple csvs have an identical or repeating structure.
 In the case of our actual observation csv, we'll still be defining the tableSchema in-line, as the metadata structures for datasets very rarely repeated exactly (as individual datasets are unique by definition).

-The above example is a small part of a COGS schema I've cut out illustrate the point, you can view this schema in full at [https://ci.floop.org.uk/job/GSS_data/job/Health/job/NISRA_alcohol_deaths/lastSuccessfulBuild/artifact/out/observations.csv-schema.json](https://ci.floop.org.uk/job/GSS_data/job/Health/job/NISRA_alcohol_deaths/lastSuccessfulBuild/artifact/out/observations.csv-schema.json).

-*note - suppressOutput is a boolean switch that hides output when transforming the contents of said table (this will be relevant later).
-A description of this and other csvw namespaced terms can be found at [https://www.w3.org/ns/csvw](https://www.w3.org/ns/csvw).*

 So to include this information for our example there's three tasks:
 - define a simple schema for the additional codelist csvs.
 - create the additional codelist csvs.